nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: If no contacts match, a message appears indicating no contacts found.
 If an invalid role is entered, an error message displays: "Error: Invalid role specified."

 ---

+### Help Command

+1. Get the instruction of a command

+   1. Prerequisites: Application is running.

+   1. Test case: `help`<br>
+      Expected: Displays the instruction of `help` command and pops up a window which contains a link to the user guide.

+   1. Test case: `help list`<br>
+      Expected: Displays the instruction and example commands for `list`.

+   1. Test case: `help add`<br>
+      Expected: Displays the instruction and example commands for `add`.

+   1. Test case: `help edit`<br>
+      Expected: Displays the instruction and example commands for `edit`.

+   1. Test case: `help delete`<br>
+      Expected: Displays the instruction and example commands for `delete`.

+   1. Test case: `help find`<br>
+      Expected: Displays the instruction and example commands for `find`.

+---

 ### Saving Data